 - Assumes the responsibilities of the President, Secretary and/or Treasurer in their temporary absence.
 If multiple officers are absent simultaneously, appoints a senator to assist.

-- Collects reports from committees prior to meetings of Executive Committee.
+- Collects reports from committees prior to meetings of Executive Committee and reports committee information at the regular senate meeting.

 - Provides accurate minutes of each Senate meeting as stipulated under the Minutes section of these bylaws.